 The most popular trend when it comes to in-store innovation is the kiosk and – although effective at reducing staff costs – and boosting revenue by up to 20% – it is a pricey piece of hardware both to install and run.
 As such, next year we see Hospitality operators looking at new ways of utilising customer-own devices (i.e mobile) on the shop floor and at the drive-thru.
 Not only will this reduce hardware costs, it will provide access to customer data that has the potential to power targeted marketing activities and drive truly personalized loyalty programs.

-But whether it’s kiosk, mobile or tablet, one thing is for sure; with the substantial investment and over-reliance on third parties associated with delivery, 2018 will see the focus shift to innovating the guest experience for the majority of customers who choose to dine in.
+But whether it’s kiosk, mobile or pay at table tablet, one thing is for sure; with the substantial investment and over-reliance on third parties associated with delivery, 2018 will see the focus shift to innovating the guest experience for the majority of customers who choose to dine in.